primeval-io/primeval-reflex/README.md

   * All public methods not from `java.lang.Object` are proxied;
   * Simple yet extensive Interception API;
   * Intercepted Arguments are immutable and cacheable thanks to implementations of `Object#equals` and `Object#hashCode`.
+  * Easy to debug: anything that can be written efficiently in plain Java is; code generation is limited to proxies, arguments and interception callbacks (`InterceptionHandler`).
+The three of them correspond to very straightforward Java code that is documented (see `TheoreticalProxy` in tests to see what a manually written proxy looks like for a known-class).
 * __Framework-friendly:__
-  * Annotations are proxied, so framework can introspect them;
+  * Annotations are proxied, so frameworks can introspect them;
   * Same goes for generic signatures!
   * And method parameter names (from Java 8's `javac -parameters` option, or synthetic parameter names);
   * Just a library that will integrate in any Java application.
 * __Fast:__
   * Generated classes are minimal;
   * Class generation is done using ASM core library only to avoid any overhead ;
-  * Primitive types are not boxed, but Interceptors have default methods to box primitives to make righting interceptors quickly less tedious;
+  * Primitive types are not boxed, but Interceptors have default methods to box primitives to make writing interceptors quickly less tedious;
   * Simple API to decide which methods are intercepted; those which are not are directly delegated with almost zero overhead.
 * __Versatile:__
   * Interceptors can do whatever they like, included retrying after an exception, delaying the call, block, etc